 Another essential point of painting comes from the fact that it’s useful to learn expression through color and forms, without having the need to use words.
 This is quite important for language development, considering that non-verbal communication helps children deliver the right thoughts and ideas.

-Through paint, children learn more about size, patterns, shapes, and even geometry.
+Through painting, children learn more about the size, patterns, shapes, and even geometry.
 This is all necessary knowledge for a child that’s going to start going to school.
 Additionally, art helps children develop problem-solving skills, and is a great tool to boost self-discipline and self-motivation.

 Finally, one of the most important benefits of painting with your child is that it’s a great time for you two to have some bonding time.
 Painting is a relaxing activity that allows you to create great memories with your little one that you’ll cherish once he or she grows up.